TheIthorian/Gravity/README.md

 -   `Use Border?` > Adds a border around the edge of the window which particles will reflect off
 -   `Disable Gravity?` > No force calculations will be made to the particles
 -   `Vertical Gravity?` > Particles will not interact with eachother.
-    -   On desktop, the particles will drop to the the ground.
-    -   On mobile, the particles will travel in a direction dependent on the device oritentation
+Only works on devices that support detecting device orientation.
+On mobile, the particles will travel in a direction dependent on the device oritentation.
 -   `Random Direction?` - Any new particales spawned will have a random direction and velocity.
 -   `Enable Annotations?` > Annotations will be visible and additional annotation options will be available.
 -   `Enable Lines Between Particles?` > Each particle will emit a line to every other plents.
 It makes for a cool effect!
--   ` Minimum Effective Gravity Displacement` > The distance to which any less displacement between particles has no more effect on the resultant force.
+-   `Minimum Effective Gravity Displacement` > The distance to which any less displacement between particles has no more effect on the resultant force.
 Used to prevent "Black Holes".

 ### Shortcuts